 This all sounds very daunting, and many landlords are nervous about getting the Right to Rent checks right and making sure that they don’t accidentally land themselves with a hefty fine.

-Whilst you are able to carry out the checks yourself, you are also perfectly within your right to appoint an agent to handle this legal procedure for you.
-At Urban.co.uk, we are able to offer a helping hand with managing your Right to Rent requirements from start to finish.
+Whilst you are able to carry out the checks yourself at Urban.co.uk, we are able to offer a helping hand with managing your Right to Rent requirements from start to finish.

-Urban.co.uk’s procedure for Right to Rent checks is very thorough, and has been designed to ensure that the system is as simple as possible for both you and your prospective tenant.
+Urban.co.uk’s procedure for Right to Rent verification is very thorough, and has been designed to ensure that the system is as simple as possible for both you and your prospective tenant.

-Once you have identified a prospective tenant who you would like to have checked, all you have to do is let the team at Urban.co.uk know, and we will handle the rest!
-Our office team and regional assessors will liaise with your prospective tenant to arrange a suitable location to meet face-to-face, and verify their identification, before arranging for a copy of the document to be passed to our referencing company, Homelet.
+Once you have identified a prospective tenant who you would like to have verified, all you have to do is let the team at Urban.co.uk know, and we will let you know exactly what to do!
+We'll advise you of the documents you need to collect and have sight of the orginals, we'll then verify them by sending a copy to our referencing company, Homelet.
 A report is then produced which states whether or not the tenant has the right to rent in the UK.

 If required, Urban.co.uk will carry out further checks on tenants who have a time limited right to rent in the UK, or will notify the Home Office of any individuals who are not eligible to reside in the country.